ashisha7i/aoc2022/README.md

 # aoc2022
-Add your input text file to resources folder and then change day1sample to the name of your file.
+Add your input text file to resources folder and then change dayXsample in main to the name of your file.